 We started off the trip by staying in an adorable little loft-style Airbnb in Venice!
 Most of these places were walking distance from our spot close to Rose Avenue.

-• Café Gratitude: Another winner with 100% organic and plant-based cuisine.
+Another winner with 100% organic and plant-based cuisine.
 Located right across the street from Moon Juice, this restaurant also has a few locations throughout CA. This place really puts a delicious vegan twist on classic dishes.
 For example, I had the Caesar salad with added blackened tempeh complete with homemade croutons!
-We visited for dinner when we landed in Cali on Tuesday evening and they even had their own version of a Taco Tuesday available!
+We visited for dinner when we landed in Cali on Tuesday evening and they even had their own version of a Taco Tuesday available!]

-Moving on to Hollywood!
 While we didn’t catch any celebrity sightings, we did manage to have a few amazing meals in West Hollywood and Century City.

 *Bonus: We tried to get dinner at Gracias Madre because I’ve heard from meat eaters and vegans alike that it’s to die for plant-based Mexican cuisine but we failed to make reservations in time so it’s still on my list!
 I’ve also heard Sadtha, Sun Café LA, & Falabar are awesome recommendations but we ran out of time- and room in our stomachs!